chron/outpost18/README.md

 1. Pick one of the two discard mechanisms and standardize on it
 1. "are you sure?" warnings for resigning / ending turn with unspent plays
 1. Tooltips and viewing the contents of the discard pile
-1. Public/private flag for games and a lobby screen listing public `waiting` ones.
 1. Typesetting and make sure text doesn't overflow the ability boxes.
 1. Animations!
 1. Auth / Login?
 1. DragPreview for cards - remove opacity
 1. Dragged cards take a split second before they disappear which looks weird
-1. It's possible (though VERY unlikely) for generated gameCodes to collide

 ## Tech debt stuff that might be worthwhile